 She explains that we know that our body language effects how people perceive us, but she was interested in exploring two specific questions:

-- Can it effect how we feel about ourselves?
+- Can it affect how we feel about ourselves?

 - Can we be influenced by our own non-verbal cues?